Kongsberg-Commercial/kd-app-inspection-arov/DigitalTwin/README.md

 -Pipe-following visualization and acoustic positioning feedback
 -Built-in Unity using C# scripting and MQTT libraries

-## Requirements
--Unity 2021.3 LTS or later (tested on Unity 2021.3.X)
--MQTT Broker
--ROV system running MQTT-compatible telemetry (e.g., Raspberry Pi with MQTT publisher)
--.NET Standard 2.0-compatible MQTT library (e.g., MQTTnet)

 ## Project Structure
 /Assets
+  BlueRov2_underwaterscene.unity -> Main scene
-  /Scripts            -> C# scripts for data parsing and object control
+  /Scripts            -> C# scripts
+  /StaticCamera       -> Script for the static camera
-  /Prefabs            -> BlueROV2 model and components
+  /Prefabs            -> Models and components
-  /Scenes             -> Main Unity scenes
   /Materials          -> Visual assets and effects
+  /Model              -> BlueROV2 model
+  /Pipes              -> Model of the pipe
 README.md

 Getting Started
 Clone the repository
 Open the project in Unity Hub.
+Open the main scene "BlueRov2_underwaterscene.unity".
+In the "ControlManager" gameobject in the hierarchy make sure the "Use Remote Control" is checked to enable MQTT data reception.
+In the "ROV-box" gameobject under "Smooth Mqtt Receiver" script, set the "Odom Y Offset" to 6 when navigating locally and 0.66 when navigating using the MQTT data.
 Make sure your MQTT broker is running and configured to accept telemetry data.
 In Unity, press Play to start the simulation.

+Guiding around in the 3D scene
+Use the wasd, arrows and qe on the keyboard to locally navigate around in the 3D scene.
+Press c on the keyboard in order to swicth views.

 MQTT Topics Used
 /pipe – Pipe-following controller data
 /odom – Odometry and ROV position
+/pipefollowspeed - Gived data to the digital twin in order to drive forward and follow the pipe

 Acknowledgments
 This project was developed as part of the bachelor thesis: